RicardoPellegrini/Agenda-Virtus/README.md

 This project was made using the following technologies:

+- Python
+- Django
+- HTML e CSS
 - JavaScript
-- React.js
-- React hooks
-- dotenv
-- HTML and CSS
+- Banco de dados MySQL
 - API connection
 ---